If you’re like me, homemade pies are one of my favorite things!

 This lard is from our very own pigs raised in our oak forest and finished on acorns.

-So come by our farm store this week or catch us at the Corvallis Farmers Market on Saturday and pickup what you need for your Holiday Feast!
+So come by our farm store this week or catch us at the Corvallis Farmers Market on Saturday and pickup some lard for this recipe!

 Here we go: